nfhw/tinycurrent/README.md

 dynamics in power draw caused by the aforementioned reasons.
 This is addressed by the possibility to
-**power the device from an external source** with up to 5.5 V and the possibility to tweak the device for a higher maximum output voltage.
+**power the device from an external source** with up to 5.5 V and bridge R7 using J6 to use the whole positive VDD as maximum positive output voltage.
 Both measures combined lead to **almost 3 times higher dynamic range**.

 ## Modifications to the original Design